kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 ...
 ```

-Setting the sidecar type explicitly is only recommended when a specific workload requires regular sidecar containers to function properly and experiences issues otherwise.
-This might be necessary if you have implemented workarounds to address problems caused by regular sidecars and now need additional time to adapt to native sidecars becoming the new default.
+Running `istio-proxy` as a regular container is only recommended when a specific workload requires this to function properly and experiences issues otherwise.
+This might be necessary if you have implemented workarounds to address problems caused by Istio proxies running as regular containers and now need additional time to adapt to native sidecars becoming the new default.

 ## Support in the Istio Module

-The Istio module fully supports both types of sidecar containers.
-In particular, during Istio version's update, the module detects which workloads should be restarted and restarts both sidecar types.
+The Istio module fully supports Istio proxies run as regular containers and as init containers.
+In particular, during Istio version's update, the module detects which workloads should be restarted and restarts both container types.

 ## Example: Istio Proxy as a Native Sidecar